functorcode/SampleCode/AI/SudokuSolver/README.md

-This project illustartes how to solve constrain satisfaction problems using backtracking algorithm.
+This project illustrates how to solve constrain satisfaction problems using backtracking algorithm.

 video: